n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 ## 2023-09-25
 Accidently left the 8 samples blowing down under N2 for the whole weekend but last time this happened it seemed to be fine.
+Doing esterfication of these samples today and will also blow down.

 De-fatting and blowing down the 5 samples today.